-The Directors have recommended the payment of a dividend of 11k per share (for the 2021 financial year) to Shareholders of the Bank whose names appear on the Register of Shareholders as at 31 December, 2021.
-A dividend of 10 kobo per share was declared for the 2020 financial year at the last Annual General Meeting (AGM) as recommended by the Board and paid during the year.
+The Directors have not recommended any payment of a dividend per share to Shareholders of the Bank whose names appear on the Shareholders Register as at 31 December 2024.

+A dividend of 15 kobo per share was declared for the 2023 financial year at the last Annual General Meeting (AGM) as recommended by the Board and paid during the year.